6 Procurement Methods: Obtaining Quality Goods and Services

 Choosing which suppliers a business will use isn’t as easy as it sounds.
 A good sounding product and a good price doesn’t necessarily mean it’s a green light for signing on a new supply customer.
 So what methods does a procurement team member use during the selection process?

 Generally speaking, there are six procurement methods used by the procurement team in a company.
 The actual names of these could vary depending on your company and industry, but the process remains the same.
-The six times of procurement are open tendering, restricted tendering, request for proposal, two-stage tendering, request for quotations and single-source procurement.
+The six types of procurement are open tendering, restricted tendering, request for proposal, two-stage tendering, request for quotations and single-source procurement.

 Open tendering is shorthand for competitive bidding.
 It allows companies to bid on goods in an open competition or open solicitation manner.
 Open tendering requirements call for the company to: